monero-project/kovri/doc/USER_GUIDE.md

 - If someone gives you a .i2p address that's not in your address book, use the `Jump` service at http://stats.i2p/i2p/lookup.html
 - Look through hosts.txt in your data directory to view a list of default sites you can easily visit
 - Overall, HTTP Proxy and address book implementation are in development and not yet feature-complete

-## Step 6.
-Host your own garlic-service (garlic-site/eepsite)
-- Read `tunnels.conf` to learn how to set a server tunnel to point to the service you are hosting

 ## Step 7.
 Enjoy!
 - Read more about Kovri in the [Moneropedia](https://getmonero.org/knowledge-base/moneropedia/kovri).